Want the perfect workout program?

 Best Training Days To Perform Kroc Rows

-Another very simple exercise for your forearms (you should realize that many exercises to train your forearms are simple.
-There’s no excuse to ignore them!).
-This forearm exercise is performed by pinching a thick weight plate (bumper plates work best as they are thick but light) and then carrying it or just holding it for time.
+Another very simple exercise for your forearms, pinch carries are performed by pinching a thick weight plate (bumper plates work best as they are thick but light) and then carrying it or just holding it for a time.

 How To Perform Pinch Carries

-*** There should be no indentation that allows you to grab onto.
-A little bit is fine but you want the plate as flush as possible
+Note: There should be no indentation that allows you to grab onto.
+A little bit is fine but you want the plate as flush as possible.

 Use the same rules as the farmer carries.
 You can go for time or distance.